 Our visit to Bempton Cliffs

-The drive there from South Yorkshire took around two hours, and afforded us with wonderful views of the British countryside.
+Our car journey from South Yorkshire took around two hours, and afforded us with wonderful views of the British countryside.
 After all Spud’s traveling, I still can’t think of anywhere else I’d rather be than in the UK on a crisp, sunny day in spring.
 The British are notorious for complaining about the weather, but all that rain we have to put up with turns the land around us into patchwork carpet of luscious greenery.

 Walking around site